YOW! Diversity Policy

 - Support – We have supported local events such as Rails Girls and Brisbane Coderdojo for students.

-- Women in Tech Competition - We run an annual competition to encourage more female developers to become speakers.
+- New Voices in Tech - We run an annual program to encourage more female developers to become speakers.
 Those shortlisted as part of the competition are invited to attend a full day speaker training workshop run by Damien Conway and the opportunity to showcase their talents by speaking at a YOW! event.
 More details available here.

 Although we recognise that increasing female participation in ICT is a broader issue affecting the future of the industry as is the declining numbers of total students studying ICT at universities, we welcome suggestions on what else we can do to encourage more participation.
 Contact us here if you have any ideas you’d like to share.